(POSTCARD DEPARTMENT OF JUDNICK.COM)

 BILLY PARKER.
 "NX62E / Billy Parker" flying a 1912 Model Curtis Pusher, with an ad on back for Phillips 66 aviation gasoline, unused postcard, light toning near the stamp box & the left front border, otherwise fairly fresh.
 Mr. Parker was long-time manager of Aviation Sales at Phillips Petroleum Company from 1927 on.
 The "pusher" shown was his own successful design which first conquered the altitudes of his native Colorado, and later was demonstrated for Phillips publicity purposes. $8.50 a(p)onm

 W. S. PORTER.
 "W. S. Porter" with caption taken from the name prominent on the ship's bow, sepia-tone Azo real photo (triangles both ways) postcard, good focus & composition, writing all over back supplies pertinent information, lightly toned back, slight oxidation.
 The company carried oil from the Kern River fields to San Francisco where it would be marketed.
 The ship, registered in 1906 to the Associated Oil Company, was named after the company's General Manager who first sold the idea.
-SALE IN PROGRESS s(a)oc(k)gm
+SOLD RECENTLY s(a)oc(k)gm

 JAMES PRICE.
 "MILLBURN INN / 5 Old Short Hills Road, Millburn, N. J." showing its exterior with signage, unused chrome post card, 2 small spots of light toning on back.
 When James Price was the owner-manager. $1.25 ngm